barseghyanartur/django-elasticsearch-dsl-drf/quick_start.rst

 although a document physically resides in an index, a document actually must be indexed/assigned to a type inside an index.

-Simply said, Document in Elasticsearch is similar to Model in Django.
+Simply said, you could see an Elasticsearch index as a database and a document as a database table (which makes a Document definition in Elasticsearch DSL similar to a Django Model definition).

-Often, complicated SQL model structures are flatterned in Elasticsearch indexes.
-Complicated relations are denormalized.
+Often, complex SQL model structures are flatterned in Elasticsearch indexes/documents.
+Nested relations are denormalized.

 In our example, all 4 models (``Author``, ``Publisher``, ``Tag``, ``Book``) would be flatterned into a single ``BookDocument``, which would hold all